Call Us : 08000430760

 I comply with the relevant codes of conduct and guidelines of the:

 Medico-legal work requires clear written instructions and a reasonable timescale.
 I am unable to work in areas outside my areas of expertise, which are described in the Introduction.
-I can usually see a claimant and prepare a report within 4 weeks of receipt of a letter of instruction.
+I can usually see a claimant and prepare a report within 4 weeks of receipt of a letter of instruction, records and radiographs.
 Reasonable requests for more urgent reports can usually be accommodated.

 The issuing of a Letter of Instruction implies that the solicitor has agreed to my Terms-Conditions-for-Medical-Reports and Fees Schedule.
 The solicitor must provide a Letter of Authority including a Statement of Confidentiality signed by the claimant.

 My standard practice is to insist on payment prior to my sending the report to the solicitor.
 Because payment is made in advance of receipt of the report, I am prepared to amend my report where reasonable and necessary.
-There is no extra charge for this provided these amendments do not contradict the facts given to me by the claimant as recorded in my contemporaneous hand-written notes.
+Under the terms, I am prepared to receive payment within 30 days of issuing the invoice.
+There is no extra charge for amendments provided these amendments do not contradict the facts given to me by the claimant as recorded in my contemporaneous hand-written notes.
 More significant revision of the report will attract my Supplementary Reporting Fee or a further consultation with the claimant for the full medical report fee.
 My fees and arrangements for payment are irrespective of the funding status (e.g. Publicly Funded/Legal Aid) of the claimant.

 I am not prepared to: